Yann Gboho

-Gnantin Yann Gboho (born 14 January 2001) is a professional footballer who plays as a midfielder for Belgian club Cercle Brugge.
+Gnantin Yann-Alexandre Gboho (born 14 January 2001) is a professional footballer who plays as an attacking midfielder for Ligue 1 club Toulouse.
 Born in Ivory Coast, he is a former France youth international.

 Club career

 On 24 May 2018, Gboho signed his first professional contract with Rennes.
 He made his debut for the club in the 2019 Trophée des Champions, losing 2–1 to Paris Saint-Germain on 3 August 2019.
-He scored his first goal in Ligue 1 against Toulouse on 27 October 2019.
+He scored his first Ligue 1 goal on 27 October 2019, a stoppage time winner in a 3–2 home victory over Toulouse.

 On 22 July 2021, Gboho joined Vitesse in the Netherlands on loan.

 On 19 August 2022, Gboho signed a three-year contract with Cercle Brugge in Belgium.

+On 8 January 2024, Gboho returned to France, joining Ligue 1 side Toulouse for a reported fee of €2.5 million.

 Personal life

-Gboho's uncle, Ambroise, is also a professional footballer.
-As are his cousins, Guéla and Désiré Doué.
+Gboho's uncle, Ambroise, is also a professional footballer, as are his cousins, Guéla and Désiré Doué.